Simultaneous Reward Distillation and Preference Learning: Get You a Language Model Who Can Do Both: Experimental Setup

 \paragraph{How robust is DRDO alignment to nuanced or diverse preferences, in OOD settings?}

-We evaluate this on the {\bf Reddit TL;DR summarization dataset}~\citep{volske2017tl,stiennon2020learning}.
-We split the training data---Reddit forum posts---based on human labeler confidence in their preference annotation (\textit{h}igh-\textit{c}onfidence vs. \textit{l}ow-\textit{c}onfidence) and token edit distance between the preferred and the dispreferred responses (\textit{h}igh-\textit{e}dit distance vs. \textit{l}ow-\textit{e}dit distance).
+We evaluate this using the {\bf Reddit TL;DR summarization dataset}~\citep{volske2017tl,stiennon2020learning} and {\bf CNN/Daily Mail Corpus} \cite{nallapati2016abstractive}.
+For robust out-of-domain (OOD) evaluation, we train models on Reddit TL;DR and use CNN/Daily Mail articles for an OOD test distribution.
+We split the original training data (denoted $\mathcal{D}_{all})$ based on human labeler confidence in their preference annotation ($h$igh-$c$onfidence vs. $\ell$ow-$c$onfidence) and token edit distance between the preferred and the dispreferred responses ($h$igh-$e$dit distance vs. $\ell$ow-\textit{e}dit distance).
 This results in two splits: $\mathcal{D}_{hc,he}$ and $\mathcal{D}_{\ell c,\ell e}$.
-Each contains $\sim$10k training samples, where the former comprises samples from the upper 50th percentile of the confidence and edit distance scores, {\it mutatis mutandis}.
-Intuitively, $\mathcal{D}_{hc,he}$ and $\mathcal{D}_{\ell c,\ell e}$ represent ``easy'' (deterministic) and ``hard'' (non-deterministic) preference samples where combined labeler confidence and string-dissimilarity act as proxy for the extreme ends of preference strengths/signals.
+Each contains $\sim$10k training samples, where the former comprises samples from the upper 50th percentile of the confidence and edit distance scores, {\it mutatis mutandis}. $\mathcal{D}_{hc,he}$ and $\mathcal{D}_{\ell c,\ell e}$ represent ``easy'' (deterministic) and ``hard'' (non-deterministic) preference samples where combined labeler confidence and string-dissimilarity act as proxy for the extreme ends of preference strengths/signals.
 See Appendix~\ref{sec:tldr_splits} for more details.
-We denote the original training data $\mathcal{D}_{all}$.
-For each split, we compare our approach to DPO and e-DPO, where all baselines are initialized with Phi-3-Mini-4K-Instruct weights~\citep{abdin2024phi3technicalreporthighly} with supervised fine-tuning (SFT) on Reddit TL;DR human-written summaries.
-The test set is composed of news articles from CNN Daily, and therefore an out-of-distribution (OOD) setting.
+For each split, we compare our approach to DPO and e-DPO.
+All baselines are initialized with Phi-3-Mini-4K-Instruct weights~\citep{abdin2024phi3technicalreporthighly} with supervised fine-tuning (SFT) on Reddit TL;DR human-written summaries.

 \paragraph{How well does DRDO achieve reward distillation w.r.t. model size? }